Ahh…glorious OneNote. The more I use it the more I love it.

 For some reason OneNote still seems to be a well-kept secret, but it shouldn’t be, as it’s a brilliant tool for research, planning and collaborating with colleagues and partners.

+Within our business we manage meetings using OneNote and it’s fantastic.
 In this post I’m going to share how OneNote’s awesome digital note-taking features with Outlook integration promote super-efficiency around managing meetings.

 Create a meeting agenda